 - Once the 30 minutes is up, pull the tray out of the freezer.

-- Carefully pick up Snowman face and dip the uncoated top 1/4 of the pretzels into the milk chocolate.
+- Carefully pick up the Snowman face and dip the uncoated top 1/4 of the pretzels into the milk chocolate.

 - Place back onto cookie sheet and repeat steps with remaining snowman faces.

-- Grab 24 more pretzel sticks and dip them each fully into the milk chocolate, and use a fork to pick them
+- Grab 24 more pretzel sticks and dip them each fully into the milk chocolate, and use a fork to pick them up and lightly tap the side of the pot to shake the excess chocolate off.

 - Place the fully dipped pretzel stick where the milk chocolate and white chocolate meet on the Snowman.
 This will act as the base of the top hat.